-Tillerson to challenge China to pull N. Korea back from brink
+China to US: Be 'cool-headed' on North Korea

 Story highlights

+- North Korean state media reports Kim Jong Un oversees rocket engine test

-- Tillerson likely to face Chinese anger over North Korea stance
+- Tillerson seeking China's help to rein in North Korea

-Hong Kong (CNN)US Secretary of State Rex Tillerson is expected to challenge China to do more to rein in its nuclear-armed neighbor and ally North Korea during his visit to Beijing this weekend, his first since taking office.
+Hong Kong (CNN)China urged the United States to take a "cool-headed" approach to escalating tensions with North Korea, calling for a diplomatic solution to North Korea's nuclear and ballistic missile programs.

-Tillerson arrived in the Chinese capital Saturday after issuing the administration's bluntest warning yet to North Korea, saying that no option was off the table -- including military action.
+US Secretary of State Rex Tillerson arrived in the Chinese capital Saturday after issuing the administration's bluntest warning yet to North Korea, saying that no option -- including military action -- is off the table.

+For two hours, Tillerson met with his Chinese counterpart Wang Yi, who said the United States should "come back to the right track of a negotiated settlement."

+Tillerson said that North Korean tensions had reached a "dangerous level" and said China had agreed to work together to make Pyongyang "change course," though he didn't give further details.

+North Korean leader Kim Jong Un oversaw a test of a new type of high-thrust engine, state-run KCNA reported on Sunday.

+The test was a "success" and was seen as an event of "historic significance" that could lead to the "new birth" of the country's indigenous rocket industry, KCNA said.

-He was speaking Friday in South Korea on the second stop of his first Asian visit, which also included Japan.
-The tour comes amid flaring tensions on the Korean peninsula following recent North Korea missile launches and fears it's preparing for another nuclear test.
+Beijing was Tillerson's final stop on his first official trip to Asia, which included visits to Japan and South Korea.
+The trip follows a string of North Korean missile launches and comes amid fears it's preparing for another nuclear test.

+US President Donald Trump has repeatedly called on Beijing to use its leverage over its unpredictable neighbor -- and on Friday again singled out China, tweeting, "North Korea is behaving very badly.
+They have been 'playing' the United States for years.
+China has done little to help!"

-In Beijing, he will meet with his Chinese counterpart Foreign Minister Wang Yi and is due to meet with China's President Xi Jinping on Sunday.
-He's expected to raise the prospect of financial penalties on companies and banks that do business in North Korea.
+Sunday, Tillerson plans to meet with Chinese President Xi Jinping, who's expected to meet with Trump next month.
+Tillerson was expected to raise the prospect of financial penalties on companies and banks that do business in North Korea.

 "The Trump administration is banking that threats of US military action in South Korea and tougher sanctions on Chinese entities will intimidate Beijing into changing its policies," said Ashley Townshend, a research fellow at the United States Studies Centre at the University of Sydney.